ImAshokDev/SpotLight-React/README.md

-# SpotLight site in React
+# SPOT LIGHT site using React